NSCC-ITC-Winter2024-ICOM5015-701-MCr/icom5015-ai-2024/ONBOARDING.md

    - an instance of MariaDB for data storage by farmOS and Drupal.
    - an instance of PHPmyAdmin to allow developers to interact directly with the MariaDB instance as necessary.
    - an instance of the TheiaIDE.
-   - an instance of the Cypress testing environment.
+   - an instance of the cypres testing environment.

 All of the docker related configuration and source files are found in the [docker](https://github.com/DickinsonCollege/FarmData2/tree/main/docker) directory.

 #### docker-compose ####

-FarmData2 uses docker-compose to build custom docker images for farmOS and the TheiaIDE containers and to start and network all of the containers.
+FarmData2 uses docker-compose to build custom docker images for farmOS and the TheiaIDE containers and to start and networks all of the containers.

 See the `docker-compose.yml` file in the [docker](https://github.com/DickinsonCollege/FarmData2/tree/main/docker) directory.